 WaterWise Exhibit: Science Gallery & beyond

 The CONSENSUS project developed an installation for the Science Gallery’s Future of Water exhibition based on our future scenarios of sustainable washing.
 Designed with Chris Judge, Irish illustrator, the exhibit showed three alternative washing scenarios referencing graphic novel and instructional manual styles and drawing upon critical design traditions.
 Visitors were asked to rate the elements in each scenario that appealed to them.
 In this way they contribute to the iterative and participatory nature of our research.
 Our exhibit is continuing to travel globally and has recently been displayed in the New York EyeBeam Art + Technology Center and The Museum in Kitchener, Ontario.
 The exhibition has been covered in international media including the journal Nature.
 See below and our exhibition page for more information.

-Some outputs are outlined below, for more information see Publications tab
+Some outputs from our water research are outlined below, for more information see Publications tab

 - Sustainable washing: visioning & transition workshop presentations

 - Sustainable washing practices: Transition Framework document

 - Doyle, R. (2014) “Changing behaviour and attitudes towards water use: A question of habit”.
 Water Ireland conference, 27 March 2014.

 - Doyle, R. (2013) “Why understanding the forces behind practices could help change behaviour” The Guardian, Sustainable Business Blog, 11th December 2013

 - Doyle, R. (2013) “Future Wash: Exploring new norms, procedures and technologies for sustainable washing practices through a backcasting approach”, paper delivered at SCORAI International Conference, Clark University, Worcester, Massachusetts, USA (June)

 - Davies, A. and Doyle, R. (2012) ‘Sustainable futures and household water usage’, Geography Directions blog